antkorwin/xsync/README.md

 </dependency>
 ```

-## Create the XSync instance that your need
+## Create the XSync instance

+You can create XSync instances parametrized by the type of key which you need.
+For example we create two XSync instances for Integer and String keys and made it as Spring beans:

 ```java
 @Configuration